 Rex's founders intended not only to create a beautiful parade, but also to help their beloved city recover during the difficult years of Reconstruction.
 The motto they selected, "Pro Bono Publico," ("for the public good"), captured that intent.
-Rex members returning to New Orleans after Katrina's floods in 2005 saw similar needs, and great opportunities.
+Rex members returning to New Orleans after Katrina's floods in 2005 saw similar needs, and great opportunities to help the city's recovery.
 The Pro Bono Publico Foundation was created to raise funds, primarily from Rex members, and to make grants to support the city's rebuilding efforts.
-In 2020 the Foundation awarded grants totaling more than \$1,000,000 for the fifth consecutive year primarily to support the renewal of New Orleans' public schools.
-Grants made since 2006 total more than \$8.5 million.
+In 2022, the Foundation awarded grants totaling more than \$1,000,000 for the 7th consecutive year, primarily to support the renewal of New Orleans' public schools.
+Grants made since 2006 total more than \$10 million.
 More information, and profiles of grant recipients, can be found on the Foundation's website: www.probonopublicofoundation.org.

 THE REX PARADE

 THE FIRST PARADE

 Rex first paraded on Mardi Gras, February 13, 1872.
 By today's standards it was an unorganized affair several miles long, with Rex leading the parade dressed in a borrowed costume and riding on a bay horse rather than a float.
 Rex was followed by a live boeuf gras (pronounced buff-grah), or fatted ox, the oldest symbol of Carnival.
 Hundreds of decorated wagons and thousands of revelers joined the parade.
 Russia's Grand Duke Alexis, visiting New Orleans at the time, joined the Mayor at City Hall to view the parade, becoming Carnival's first (but not last) visiting royalty or celebrity guest.

 NUMBER OF PARADES

-The 2020 Rex parade on Mardi Gras, February 25th, is the 140th parade in Rex's 148-year history.
+The 2022 Rex parade on Mardi Gras, March 1st, is the 142nd parade in Rex's 150-year history.
 Rex did not parade in these years:

-- 1875 (political unrest in the city)
+1875 Political unrest in the city

-- 1918-19 (World War I)

-- 1933 (inclement weather)

-- 1942-45 (World War II)

-- 1951 (Korean War)

-- 1979 (Police Strike)
+1918-1919 World War I

+1933 Inclement weather

+1942-1945 World War II

+1951 Korean War

+1979 Police Strike

+2021 Covid Pandemic

 THE KING'S FLOAT

-Rex rode on horseback until 1876, and in the early years portrayed a different King from ages past.
-Since 1877 Rex leads his parade atop the King's float, his gilded rolling throne.
+Rex rode on horseback until 1876, and, in the early years, portrayed a different King from ages past.
+Since 1877, Rex leads his parade atop the King's float, his gilded rolling throne.
 Other permanent Rex floats include the Jester, Boeuf Gras, the enchanted carriage-like Title Float, Streetcar Named Desire, Royal Barge, the Royal Bandwagon and the Butterfly King, an animated float added in 2012.
+A special 150th Anniversary float will precede the King's float.
+This riderless float, bearing the Rex coat of arms, was inspired by a similar float in the 1892 Rex parade, Symbolism of Colors.

 PARADE THEMES

 For the first several years, Rex parades consisted of loosely organized marching groups and decorated wagons but did not illustrate a theme.
 That changed in 1877 when Rex floats were designed as a "rolling tableaux" to illustrate the theme "The Military Progress of the World."
 That tradition continues to this day, with themes selected years in advance.
+Rex's floats are considered rolling works of art.
 Elegantly designed and decorated floats illustrate a theme drawn from the worlds of literature, history and art.
-"Omens and Auguries," the 2020 Rex Procession explores the world of prophets, dreams and symbols foretelling our fortunes, both good and bad.
+"School of Design Sesquicentennial," the 2022 Rex Procession, pays tribute to the historic and artistic legacy of the School of Design.